 All products featured on this and other pages on our site are ones that we have tested, used and like.
 We only recommend products we have used or are currently using.
 But, just because a product works for us does not mean it will be perfect for you.
 We appreciate you and do hope this helps.

 I always add a small amount of ear powder before attempting to remove hairs.

 It provides just enough friction to allow me to pluck hairs out by my fingers, but also makes removing hairs with a hemostat much easier.

 Once you've added a little powder to the ear, you can normally pluck out hairs using your fingers.
 If you don't want to use your fingers, a pair of tweezers or hemostats works very well.
 You will want to assure that your dog holds still, as it is easy to grab a bit of skin instead of hair in a squirmy puppy or adult dog.

 Hemostats are useful for other things like removing ticks so they might make a good addition to your grooming box.

 After removing the excessive ear from the canal, you may want to clean the ear using a ear cleaning solution.
-One of my favorite products is a foaming ear product called, Foaming Ear Cleaner from Animal Dermatology Laboratories.
+I've added a few options for you below.
+I've used them all and like them equally.